Compression Therapy for Varicose Veins: Benefits, Tips and More

 Through a combination of these effects, compression stockings for varicose veins can help manage painful, aching legs as well as throbbing and cramping.
 However, you should talk to your doctor before wearing compression stockings to make sure that you don’t have any other conditions that might compromise the effectiveness of the stockings or result in unintended side effects.

-If you already have varicose veins, you’ll likely need a higher level of compression stockings, such as 20-30 mmHg (firm), 30-40 mmHg (extra firm) or even 40-50 mmHg (Rx).
-These higher levels of compression stockings are only available with a doctor’s prescription, which is another reason you’ll want to discuss wearing these garments with your doctor.
-If you want to wear compression stockings to prevent the appearance of varicose and spider veins, you can get 8-15 mmHg (mild) and 15-20 mmHg (medium) stockings over the counter without a prescription.
+If you already have varicose veins, compression stockings can help relieve some of the symptoms and smooth the appearance.
+If you want to wear compression stockings, 15-20 mmHg (moderate) compression are a recommended compression level without the need for a prescription, but consult your doctor for higher levels of compression such as 20-30 mmHg (firm), 30-40 mmHg (extra firm) or even 40-50 mmHg (Rx) .
+These levels may only be available with a doctor’s prescription, which is another reason you’ll want to discuss wearing these garments with your doctor.

 How to Choose Compression Stockings for Varicose Veins